ftivive/SINet/README.md

 # SINet
 ## Description
-We introduce a novel network architecture and processing unit, referred to as the shunting inhibitory (SI) neuron, for crowd counting.
-The network consists of an encoder and two decoders, where the latter is characterized by a sequence of alternating convolutional and transformer layers.
-This design captures rich contextual information that is used for generating accurate segmentation and density maps.
-The SI neuron is more powerful than the traditional perceptron because it has the capability to generate more complex decision boundaries.
+We present a new deep learning model for crowd counting and introduce a novel processing unit, known as the Shunting Inhibitory (SI) neuron.
+The architecture of this network comprises an encoder and dual decoders.
+Each decoder is characterized by a sequence of alternating convolutional and transformer layers.
+Both the encoder and the decoders are composed of layers of SI neurons and perceptrons, which are used to generate accurate segmentation and density maps.
+The adoption of SI neurons is based on their ability to form more complex nonlinear decision boundaries compared to traditional perceptrons.
+This unique feature enables us to design a compact yet highly effective network architecture.

 ![alt_text](./assets/model.png)